Title

 Barangay San Vicente in San Pedro, Laguna is divided into eight independent barangays—San Vicente, Pacita I, Chrysanthemum, Rosario, Pacita II, Fatima, San Lorenzo Ruiz, and Maharlika—following a plebiscite that ratified their creation.

-The incumbent barangay officials shall continue to hold office until their successors have been duly elected and qualified.
+Incumbent barangay officials continue holding office until their successors are duly elected and qualified.

-All existing public infrastructure and facilities for public use located in the different areas are transferred without cost or compensation to the new barangays and shall be administered by them.
+Section 5 provides that all existing public infrastructure and facilities for public use located in the different areas at the time of approval are transferred without cost or compensation to and administered by the new barangays.

 Analyze Cases Smarter, Faster